The AI Boom Needs Clean Energy

 BCG projects U.S. data center electricity demand is set to increase to up to 130 GW by 2030 due to AI.
 For context, this would represent close to 12% of total U.S. annual demand today, or the equivalent of the electricity used by 100 million U.S. households.
 Said another way, the U.S. economy is set to consume more electricity for processing data by the end of the decade than for all manufacturing of energy-intensive goods, including aluminum, steel, and cement.

-For one, the current grid is simply not built to support this level of energy demand.
+The challenge with AI’s demand for energy is that the current grid is simply not built to support this level of energy demand.
 Even the best-run hyperscalers are facing multi-year interconnection delays and rising operational costs.
 Analysts warn that 40% of AI data center projects could hit power bottlenecks by 2027, and three quarters of CIOs may face energy constraints by 2030.

 Ahead of Climate Week, we wanted to share a few opportunities in the energy space we’re leaning into and are excited to learn more about.